 What’s driving this market volatility?
 The war in Ukraine is causing surging commodity prices, COVID lockdowns in China are exacerbating strained supply chains, and 40-year-high inflation has prompted the Fed to aggressively tighten monetary policy.
 Together these dynamics are also creating uncertainty about future growth.
 However, it is important to highlight that the U.S. consumer has been resilient, the labor market is strong, profits are still growing, and now valuations have reset.

 Given that, how do investors navigate this market volatility?
-As we highlight in "Investing with Composure", here are several key principles to bear in mind:
+Here are several key principles to bear in mind:

 - Volatility is normal – A booming consumer, robust profits, and ample fiscal and monetary accommodation drove a 27% gain in the S&P 500 in 2021 with only a -5% drawdown during the year.
 Yet the S&P 500 falls -14% on average each year, so 2021 was far from normal while this year is in line with historical drawdowns.
 Ultimately, annual returns have been positive in 32 out of the last 42 years, underscoring the need for patience.